-Enter 2 for Precursor charges and 1 for Ion charges

-In the Product ions box, select ion-3 in the From dropdown list and last ion - 1 in the To dropdown list
+In the Product ion selection box, in the From dropdown list select ion-3 and in the To dropdown list ‘last ion – 1’ .

-Click OK to confirm the settings changes
+Click the OK button.

-The moment you click OK, several messages will appear in the audit log window.
-Before taking a closer look at the audit log, we will configure the Peptide settings.
+After you click OK, several messages will appear in the audit log window.
+Before taking a closer look at the audit log, first configure the peptide settings as follows: